THE FINAL REPORT

 I don't know if you noticed it too, but the Board defendants have seemed totally disinclined to mention either the lawsuit, the court's constitutional OPINION or the permanent injunction issued against them.
 The state defendants had never lost an occupational licensing or economic liberty case like their defeat in Merrifield v.
 Lockyer, so I guess they didn't quite know how to play it except to pretend that it never happened.

 The Structrural Pest Control Board defendants have maintained an official website long before the injunction was issued in 2009.
-However, not a word about the lawsuit has ever been published on that website.
+However, not a word about our lawsuit has ever been published on their website.
 No need to tell consumers they could hire WCOs to handle their problems with rats, mice and pigeons.
-Doing so would be contrary to their anti-competetive scheme and be an economic disservice to their protected Branch 2 licensees.
+Doing so would be contrary to their anti-competetive scheme and be an economic disservice to their protected Branch 2 licencees.

-Recall what the appeals court said in our case:
+Recall what the appeals court said with regard to our case:

 “The undisputed evidence [in the Merrifield] case established that the bizarre pest

-control licensing scheme was designed simply to protect licensed practitioners against
+control licensing scheme was designed simply to protect licensed practioners against

 competition from outsiders, not to protect the public's health and safety”.